UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 - Now, which class's `Rank()` function do we call?
 It depends on the actual type of object being passed in for `ani`!
 - This step can only happen at runtime - our compiler does not know what the actual type of `ani` is until we start running the program and calling the function with arguments

 ---
-## Dynamic dispatch

-**Dynamic dispatch** is the mechanism that enables dynamic polymorphism.
-It is a mechanism for selecting which implementation of a function to call at runtime

----
 Whew!
 That was a lot of conceptual material.
 Let's now [move on to the next chapter](inheritance-2.md) and examine function calls in more detail